maytalkatz/maytalkatz.github.io/README.md

 ## Personal information:
 My name is *Maytal Katz*, I was born in the United stated and raised in Rehovot, Israel.
-I always loved hiking in nature and I would never skip on an opportunity to travel abroad.
+I always loved hiking in nature and I would never skip an opportunity to travel abroad.
 I love meeting new people, learning words in different languages and learning about different cultures.
 I have a cat named Loki, keep scrolling to see his highness.